MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ## Deploying the model in Arduino IDE

-Finally we are here, and we can deploy our model on the Octopus!
+Finally, we are here, and we can deploy our model on the Octopus!

-EdgeImpulse provides two different ways to deploy the trained model on the Nicla Vision Board: as a library, or as a firmware.
+EdgeImpulse provides two different ways to deploy the trained model on the Nicla Vision Board: as a library, or as firmware.
 In this example, we deploy it as an Arduino Library.

 1. Move to the "Deployment" page
 2. Search for "Arduino Library"
 3. Make sure the deployment is for `Arduino Nicla Vision`
 4. Push `Build`

-Then, on your computer you will have the Arduino Library!
+Then, on your computer, you will have the Arduino Library!

-5. Upload the library, and run the cketch `nicla_vision_camera.ino` available in Examples undert the library name.
+5. Upload the library, and run the sketch `nicla_vision_camera.ino` available in Examples under the library name.

 ### Changing the Octopus LED based on classification results

-To have the octopus respond with LED colors to the classified values from the model running on yout octopus, therea re a few changes that needs to be done with the file `nicla_vision_camera.ino`.
+To have the octopus respond with LED colors to the classified values from the model running on your octopus, there are a few changes that need to be done with the file `nicla_vision_camera.ino`.

 First, in the `loop()`, before printing the predicted values to the Serial Monitor, add the code below:
 ```python